-This table was created using the Zendesk tickets dataset, using two metrics, COUNT(Tickets) and SUM(Agent replies), the column Ticket created - Quarter, and the row Ticket type.
-If the query doesn't show a table, use the visualization selector () to change the chart format.
+This table was created using the Support: Tickets dataset, using two metrics, COUNT(Tickets) and SUM(Agent replies), the column Ticket created - Quarter, and the row Ticket type.
+If the report doesn't show a table, use the visualization selector () to change the chart format.

 Creating a table is just the start.
 This article shows some of the many customization options that help you present your tables in the form you need.

 In the chart configuration menu (), the following areas contain customization options which are particularly useful when working with tables:

 The chart menu helps you to customize the text style of your table.
 Additionally, further options can be accessed if your table has hyperlinks.
 For more information about using links in tables, see Working with links in tables.